 The Small Hive Project started in fall 2017, when a hobbyist beekeeper designed a small horizontal hive for backyard beekeeping.

-Four prototypes will be populated in spring 2018 to test the hive.
+The prototype hive is currently in the public testing phase.
 You may wish to participate in the project by building your own copy of hive

 and publish your beekeeping experience in a Hive Report.